PHIAR/swiftMetal/README.md

 A Metal API implementation in Swift on top of the Vulkan API.

+Note this is a proof of concept implementation and is not complete.

 ## Building and Verification

 swiftMetal uses the Swift Package Manager (swiftpm) for building.